WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 For especially old wallets, it might be worth considering to generate a new wallet with a shorter transaction history.
 :::

-:::details
+::::details
 ### How do I resync (rescan) my wallet?

-You can rescan an existing Wasabi wallet by editing the wallet file.
+You can rescan an existing Wasabi wallet by editing the `Height` in the wallet file.

+- Start Wasabi.
-Open the wallet folder by typing Wallet Folder in the search bar.
+- Type `Wallet Folder` in the search bar.
+- Close Wasabi.
-Then, open the wallet file in your favourite text editor.
+- Open the wallet file in your favorite text editor.
-Close Wasabi and edit the `Height` setting in the wallet file.
-Set it to `0` for a full rescan.
+- Set the `Height` to 0.

 ```json
 { // only relevant parts are shown